 1) Jobs must be advertised with the Job Centre and

 2) National Newspaper – which must be published at least once a week and is marketed throughout the UK or throughout the devolved nation in which the job is located or

 3) Professional Journal – which is published for a particular field and is available nationally either through retail outlets or subscriptions.
 The journal must be published at least once a month and be relevant to the nature of the job. or

-At SmartMove2UK we provide advise and assistance to UK employers in carrying out Resident Labour Market Test (RLMT) you can contact our UK Immigration experts on +91 9819 127 002 or email us at email@example.com if you are seeking legal help from UK visa consultants in relation to Resident Labour Market Test.
+At SmartMove2UK we provide advice and assistance to UK employers in carrying out Resident Labour Market Test (RLMT) you can contact our UK Immigration on +91 9819 127 002 or email us at firstname.lastname@example.org if you are seeking legal help from UK visa consultants in relation to Resident Labour Market Test.

 Dependents of Tier 2 General migrant

 Family members of migrants who are in the UK as Tier 2 General visa holder would be allowed to enter the UK as dependents if they are from outside European Economic Area (EEA).

 A ‘dependant’ is any of the following:

 - husband, wife or partner